The Rise of Domain-Specific Models in Enterprise

 As a simple example, consider a investment decision that depends on projected, discounted cash flows pulled from a company’s 10K annual report.
 This requires finding and filtering a relevant table, forecasting a trend from this data, appropriately discounting and aggregating forecasted values, and finally suggesting an investment decision.
 A financial analyst would use a combination of prior knowledge in how SEC tables are structured as well as formulas in spreadsheets to arrive at an answer.
 Both intrinsic knowledge to interpret and manipulate a cash flow table as well as the ability to perform calculations are required.
 Neither are sufficient by themselves.

-In our internal testing, we find that leading, generalist LLMs are unable to perform tasks of equal or lower difficulty to the example above.
+In our internal testing, we find that leading, general purpose models are unable to perform tasks of equal or lower difficulty to the example above.
 The table below shows accuracy on table summarization tasks - asking a generalist model to interpret and compute percentage change and sums - from tables generated from SEC documents.
 GPT-4 achieves only 50% accuracy in computing a percentage change across a dimension.
+As for V-Alpha-Tross, an earlier version of Gradient's Albatross model with limited capabilities available on Hugging Face, landed a perfect score on table extraction.

 Getting Started with Domain-Specific Models